RussDev7/TerraRoyale/README.md

 # TerraRoyale
-TShock plugin that automatically teams and spaces players out.
+TShock plugin that places unteamed players in teams and evenly spaces everyone out for PvP.

 ## About
 - The CMD **/battlestart** is used to initiate the battle.